arnaou/arnaou.github.io/_teaching/teaching-6.md

 collection: teaching
 type: "Ph.D.-level course"
 permalink: /teaching/teaching-4
-venue: "Technical University of Denmark, Department of chemical and biochemical engineering"
+venue: "Technical University of Denmark, Department of Chemical and Biochemical Engineering"
 date: 2024-04-01
 location: "Lyngby, Denmark"
 ---

 Teaching Assistant (TA) for the course.
 Main responsibilities:
 * Delivering tutorials on various techniques for for modelling and control of yeast fermentation processes
-* Applying advanced analytics such as Monte-Corlo simulation and sensitivity analysis
+* Applying advanced analytics such as Monte-Carlo simulation and sensitivity analysis
+* Developing tutorials, course materials and assignments
+* Developing the code base in Python
 * Provide support in implementing the techniques in Python
-* Developping tutorials, course materials and assignments
-* Developping the code base in Python

 I have been a TA in the course in the following period:
 * Spring 2024